Mahmoud Al-Zoubi

 Mahmoud Al-Zoubi (محمود الزعبي; 1935 – 21 May 2000) was Prime Minister of Syria from 1 November 1987 to 7 March 2000.
+He was the longest-serving prime minister of Syria.

 Early life

 Al-Zoubi was born into the Al-Zoubi clan which is a Sunni family in 1935 in Khirbet Ghazaleh, a village 75 miles south of Damascus in the Hauran region.

 Prime Minister of Syria

 Al-Zoubi was a member of the Ba'ath Party.
 Under the rule of then President Hafez Assad, Al-Zoubi was appointed prime minister in 1987.

 On 7 March 2000, Al-Zoubi was replaced as prime minister by Mohammed Mustafa Mero.

 Currency crisis

-During 1985-2000, Al-Zoubi's administration failed to arrest the 90 per cent fall in the worth of the Syrian Pound from 3 to 47 to the US Dollar.
+Between 1985 and 2000, Prime Minister Mahmoud al-Zoubi's administration failed to prevent the Syrian Pound from losing more than 90% of its value against the US Dollar.
+Over this period, the exchange rate plummeted from 3 to 47 pounds per US Dollar.

 Downfall and the Airbus deal controversy

 On 10 May 2000, Hafez Assad expelled Al-Zoubi from the Ba'ath Party and decided that Al-Zoubi should be prosecuted over a scandal involving the French aircraft manufacturer Airbus.
 Al-Zoubi's assets were frozen by the Syrian government.
 Al-Zoubi and several senior ministers were officially accused of receiving illegal commissions of the order of US$124 million in relation to the purchase of six Airbus 320-200 passenger jets for Syrian Arab Airlines in 1996.
 The indictment alleged that the normal cost of the planes was US$250 million, but the Government paid $374 million and Airbus sent on US$124 million to the senior ministers.
 Three others involved in the transaction, including the former minister for economic affairs and the former minister for transport were sentenced to prison for ten years.

 The French company Airbus denied paying off the Syrian officials.
 The Syrian government in September 2003 announced its intention of purchasing six more Airbus planes for the government airline.
 The official finding within Syrian courts that Airbus paid over a hundred million dollars in bribes to their officials is apparently not a factor in deciding whether to continue to do business with them, especially with Boeing aircraft and spare parts being difficult to attain due to unilateral US sanctions.